-Our school meals are provided by ISS and are prepared daily in our kitchen.
+Our school meals are provided by Chartwells and are prepared daily in our kitchen.
 Children are offered a choice of main courses and deserts.
 All meals are eaten in the school hall.

 The cost of a school meal is £2.00 per day.
 We are happy to accept payment for the week, month, half term or term.

 Cheques (payable to Carleton Park J & I School) or cash should be placed in a sealed envelope, clearly marked with the child's name and class, and handed to the class teacher on Monday morning for the coming week.

 If your child has any food allergies or requires a special diet please see the sheets below and contact the school office if you require any further advice.

 Free school meals are available to some children according to family income.